gabrielmcg/vp-netlify-test/splunk/monitoring-config-splunk.md

 hpe-logger ip_addr='10.60.59.24/16' esxi_host='esxi-hpe-2.cloudra.local'
 ```

 This will configure UCP to send its logs to `hpe-logger.cloudra.local:1514`.
-You need to select the TCP protocol as shown in [\#ucp-config-syslog](#ucp-config-syslog).
+You need to select the TCP protocol as shown in the following diagram.

  ![ "Configure Remote Syslog Server in UCP"][media-ucp-config-syslog-png]